Deformation quantization and perverse sheaves: Introduction

 \section{Introduction}

 Suppose we are given a holomorphic symplectic manifold $S$ and a pair of Lagrangian submanifolds $L,M$ each equipped with a choice of square root of the canonical bundle.
-Associated to this data we have the following two perverse sheaves on the intersection $L\cap M$: \begin{itemize} \item By \cite{Bussi,BBDJS}, the intersection $L\cap M$ admits the structure of a $d$-critical locus, and thus carries a canonical $\C$-linear perverse sheaf $\phi_{L\cap M}$ (called the DT sheaf), equipped with a canonical automorphism $T_{L\cap M}$ (called the monodromy), obtained by gluing together vanishing cycle sheaves on local charts. \item By \cite{PoleselloSchapira, DAgnoloSchapira, KashiwaraSchapira}, there is a canonical $\Cpp$-algebroid $\sfhW_S$ together with modules $\sfM_L$, $\sfM_M$, and
+Associated to this data we have the following two perverse sheaves on the intersection $L\cap M$: \begin{itemize} \item By \cite{Bussi,BBDJS}, the intersection $L\cap M$ admits the structure of a $d$-critical locus, and thus carries a canonical $\C$-linear perverse sheaf $\phi_{L\cap M}$ (called the DT sheaf), equipped with a canonical automorphism $T_{L\cap M}$ (called the monodromy), obtained by gluing together vanishing cycle sheaves on local charts. \item By \cite{PoleselloSchapira, DAgnoloSchapira, KashiwaraSchapira}, there is a canonical $\Cpp$-algebroid $\sfhW_S$ together with a right (respectively, left) module $\sfM_L$ (respectively, $\sfM_M$), such that the derived relative tensor product $\sfM_L \otimes^{\bL}_{\sfhW_S} \sfM_M$ is a $\Cpp$-linear perverse sheaf supported on $L\cap M$. \end{itemize}